 Cracks and Tears

 Small cracks and breaks can occur on the surface of the solar panels during the production or shipping of the panels.
-Though micro-cracks may not lead to significant loss of energy, they may have severe repercussions in the future.
+Though micro-cracks may not lead to significant energy loss, they may have severe repercussions in the future.

 In cases of more significant cracks on the panels, it may cause considerable energy loss and may result in lower performance of your solar panels.
-It could interfere with the daily generation of electricity and hence affect your everyday routine too.
+It could also interfere with the daily electricity generation and affect your everyday routine.

 Solar panels are made both air-tight and water-tight by laminating the glass layer and solar sheets.
 However, if this is not done correctly, the solar panels may have gaps for the air or water to enter them.

-It can result in darker spots spreading around the panels due to internal corrosion.
-It would ultimately hamper the energy production of the solar panels and reduce their efficiency immensely.
+It can spread darker spots around the panels due to internal corrosion.
+It would ultimately hamper the energy production of solar panels and reduce their efficiency immensely.